 Medical Malpractice, sometimes referred to as medical negligence, occurs when a health care provider treats a patient in a manner that is below the professional standard of care and, as a result, the patient suffers harm.
 The “standard of care” is the level of care that a reasonably prudent health care professional, in the same field with similar training, would have provided in the same situation.
 Just because a doctor made a mistake or, a patient was unhappy with their care or the outcome, that doesn’t necessarily mean medical malpractice occurred.

 Each medical malpractice case is unique and must be evaluated on its own facts and merits.
 There are certain elements our lawyers must evaluate before accepting your potential claim in order to be successful including, the maximum time that someone can wait before filing a medical malpractice lawsuit.
-In Florida, the statute of limitations is two years which is shorter that the four year limitation period for most negligence claims.
+In Florida, the statute of limitations is two years.
 For your claim to have merit, your attorney must prove not only damages, but also liability and causation.
 Assuming your damages are serious enough to justify bringing a lawsuit, your lawyer must also determine if the treatment you received fell below the minimally acceptable standard of care and, that care caused you to suffer damage.